Circuit total limitation: Eaton Bryant Cutler-Hammer

 While it is physically possible to remove the Eaton clip, this violates the listing, and could result in fragments of plastic or metal entering the breaker and preventing proper operation.

 In their 2019 catalog Eaton specifies that their non-CTL breakers are "Suitable for use in plug-on neutral style loadcenters which negates the replacement only rule.
+Eaton then further announced it would remove the rejection clip from all breakers, as they have discontinued notched bus stabs across the product line.

 Siemens

 Siemens uses a similar rejection clip to Eaton, but adds an additional plastic extension to back up the clip.
 Non-CTL clip free breakers have the "NC" suffix.
 As with Eaton the selling price is higher to discourage use.

 Square D Fuses

 A non-removable rejection clip, model RFK06, can be fitted to reject non-R fuses.